 On certain routes — they will let you know during booking — you can pick up tickets at major stations around Japan (minus Kyūshū) with a QR code.
 The full list is on their website.

-There is a service charge (they call it a “fulfillment fee”) of around 10% of the ticket and you cannot choose where you sit, though non-reserved, reserved, and GreenCar seats are available.
-They also do not have an option for seats that need luggage space.
+There is a service charge (they call it a “fulfillment fee”) of around 10% of the ticket.
+You can’t choose specifically where to sit, but you can choose from a window seat, aisle seat, or Mount Fuji view (where applicable).
+Non-reserved, reserved, and GreenCar seats are available.
+They do not have an option for seats that need luggage space.

 Rakuten Travel Experiences